caelicarp/make-things-and-smile-theme/README.md

 # make-things-and-smile-icons README

-A really cool icon theme we made for you.
+A really cool icon theme we've made for you.

+You can message me for requests and changes at:
+Instagram: @caecarp or @makethingsandsmile
+E-mail: caelicarp@gmail.com

 ![Cover](images/cover.jpg)

 ## Features